opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.7.0.md

 # OpenSearch and OpenSearch Dashboards 2.7.0 Release Notes

 ## Release Highlights
 OpenSearch 2.7.0 includes a number of new and enhanced features for your search, observability, and analytics workloads.
-This release delivers production-ready functionality for segment replication, searchable snapshots, and the ability to add multiple data sources to a single dashboard—features that were previously released as experimental.
+This release delivers production-ready functionality for segment replication, searchable snapshots, and the ability to add multiple data sources to a single dashboard — features that were previously released as experimental.
 Also included are new flat object fields for more efficient indexing, integrated observability features within OpenSearch Dashboards, new geospatial functionality, and updates designed to simplify administration of indexes and clusters.

 ### New Features
 * You can now choose segment replication as a data replication strategy for production workloads.
 Segment replication can yield improved indexing throughput and lower resource utilization at the expense of increased network utilization and refresh times.